-Rising Tide Conservation researchers Dr. Matt DiMaggio, Dr. Cortney Ohs, and Avier Montalvo recently presented at Aquaculture America in San Antonio, Texas.
+Rising Tide Conservation supported researchers Dr. Matt DiMaggio, Dr. Cortney Ohs, and Avier Montalvo recently presented at Aquaculture America in San Antonio, Texas.
 If you were unable to see our fantastic researchers live, we have the presentation abstracts for you here!

 DETERMINING PREY PREFERENCE OF FIRST FEEDING MARINE ORNAMENTAL FISH LARVAE UTILIZING FLUORESCENT MICROSPHERES

 Cortney L. Ohs*, Isaac Lee, Jason S. Broach, Matthew A. DiMaggio, Craig A. Watson